 Red or common butterbur (Petasites hybridus) belongs to the sunflower family just like the well-known native daisy or dandelion.
 This perennial herbaceous plant is found all across Europe and much of Asia.

 Butterbur grows in soils that are moist or that flood periodically.
 To grow, it needs both damp soil and high humidity, which is why it often grows along riverbanks, on alluvial sand banks or in marshy areas.
-Biologists and ecologists are interested in butterbur because its extensive root system and rhizomes help to stabilise the shores near water.
-Butterbur often grows prolifically, covering large expanses.

 The medicinal plant used to be very common in Switzerland, Germany and Austria.
 Today it is becoming increasingly rare, however.
 New invasive species, such as the very fast-growing Japanese knotweed, are displacing it.